Napoleon and Samantha: Plot

-Eleven-year-old Napoleon lives with his grandfather.
-He and his grandfather adopt a lion named Major when by chance they meet an old clown who cannot take him back to Europe.
+Eleven-year-old Napoleon Wilson lives with his grandfather Seth.
+He and Seth adopt a lion named Major when by chance they meet Dimitri, an old clown who cannot take him back to Europe.
 The old lion has bad teeth and only drinks milk so they put Major in the chicken cage to look after him.
-When Napoleon's grandfather dies of old age, Napoleon asks a young grad student named Danny to help bury his grandfather.
+When Seth dies of old age, Napoleon asks a young grad student named Danny Williams to help bury his grandfather.
 Uncertain about his future, Napoleon runs off with the lion, a pet rooster, and his eight year old friend Samantha to try to find Danny, now a goat herder who lives in the mountains, and so Napoleon can avoid being sent to an orphanage.

 Along their way, the two children encounter many dangers.
 Napoleon nearly falls off a cliff, but Major manages to pull him up with a rope.
 They have to cross a river which Major does not like, since most cats are afraid of water.
 A cougar attacks Napoleon's rooster, but Major easily defeats the much smaller cat and chases it up a tree.
 While Napoleon is out looking for wood he comes across an angry black bear that chases him back to where Samantha is resting with Major.
 At first, Major is too tired and wants to sleep while Samantha desperately tries to wake him.
 But as soon as the lion hears the roar of the bear, he stands up to challenge his opponent and protect the children.
 As the bear is much closer in size to Major than the cougar was, the two beasts fight hard but Major eventually gains the upper hand and the bear runs away.

 Eventually the children find Danny's cabin and he takes them in with the hope of convincing Napoleon that orphanages really aren't that bad.
 Danny leaves the kids with a man named Mark Pierson and attempts to find Samantha's family to notify them, but he is arrested and accused of kidnapping the children.
 While at the police station, Danny notices a photo of Mark, who happens to be a dangerous psychopath, and he escapes to rescue them.
 He steals a motorcycle and the police chase him all the way back to his cabin, where they find and arrest the wanted man.

 When things are back to normal, Napoleon takes Major and tries to run away again to live with the Indians, but Danny catches up.
 Danny explains that the Indians don't really live out in the wild anymore, and that Napoleon should give foster care a try, with a promise that Major could stay in the mountains and live with him.
 Napoleon agrees and they go back to Danny's cabin.